CrazyChickenDev/portfolio-v2/content/featured/TravelPro/index.md

 showInProjects: true
 ---

 Built and designed the official website for TravelPro.
 The company landing page was built off client requests and was previously maintained by me.
+TravelPro is a flight booking and visa acquisition agency based in Nigeria.